 - 1. Submit a non-refundable application fee to cover administrative cost of processing application. - 2.
-Provide proof of a current unobstructed Registered Nurse (RN) license from the United States.
+Provide proof of a current unobstructed Registered Nurse (RN) license from the United States. - a.

-- a.
 Applicants awaiting their licensure exam may be admitted if they meet all other admissions criteria but must show proof of licensure prior to entering the third trimester of the program. - 3.
 Submit official transcripts from a Board of Nursing licensed Associate Degree or Diploma in Nursing program; - a.
 Applicants can be conditionally admitted into the first week of the program by providing unofficial transcripts or a copy of the conferred nursing degree.
 Official transcripts which meet the requirements set forth must be received by the end of the add/drop period in order to be admitted into the program. - b.
 Applicants with a valid license may be admitted with approved documentation of earned high school degree or equivalent pending receipt of official transcripts of the nursing degree.
 Official transcripts must be submitted to document program completion. - 4.
-Have achieved a minimum cumulative grade point average (CGPA) of 3.0 from the student's Associate Degree or Diploma in Nursing program. - a.
-Applicants with a CGPA of 2.7 to 2.99 may be admitted on probation, but must achieve a cumulative B (3.0) or better within their first trimester. - 5.
-Applicants submitting non-U.S. or non-English transcripts should refer to the International Admissions section of the catalog. - 6.
-One year of direct patient care nursing experience within the past five years is preferred. - All students must have a current and unobstructed license in the United States prior to entering the third trimester of the program;an unobstructed license is required for degree completion and will be verified again prior to entering the practicum course.
+Have achieved a minimum cumulative grade point average (CGPA) of 2.7 from the student's Associate Degree or Diploma in Nursing program. - a.
+Applicants with an undergraduate degree GPA of 2.5-2.69 may be considered for probationary admission after meeting the following admissions requirements: - i.
+The applicant must provide a letter of intent. - ii.
+The applicant must be approved for admission following and interview with the Program Dean/Director. - iii.
+The applicant must satisfy program prerequisites and achieve a cumulative GPA of 3.0 on all coursework attempted over the first trimester (two terms).
+Students failing to meet these requirements following the first trimester (two terms) will be withdrawn from the university.

+- 5. Applicants submitting non-U.S. or non-English transcripts should refer to the International Admissions section of the catalog. - 6.
+One (1) year of direct patient care experience as a registered nurse (RN) within the past five years is preferred except for the APRN tracks which require one (1) year of full-time RN experience in direct care prior to entering APRN core courses.

+All students must have a current and unobstructed license in the United States prior to entering the third trimester of the program; an unobstructed license is required for degree completion and will be verified again prior to entering the practicum course.
 Failure to present a valid RN license will result in dismissal from the university until such time license is current and unobstructed.